leonel1301/leonel-ortega-homepage/README.md

 ## Technologies Used

 -   React.js: A JavaScript library for building user interfaces
--   Vercel: Platform to deploy websites
+-   Netlify: Platform to deploy websites
 -   Next.js: A framework for building server-rendered React applications
 -   Chakra UI: A React UI framework for building accessible and customizable user interfaces